 Installing Additional Luxuries

-So, you’ve decided you want that little bit extra work.
-Whether it’s underfloor heating, heat mats, heated towel rails, or even a swanky wall unit or waste disposal, these extra luxuries are worth the cost installers will demand.
-Though, this will depend just what you’d like installed.
+So, you’ve decided you want that little bit of extra work.
+Whether underfloor heating, heat mats, heated towel rails, or even a swanky wall unit or waste disposal, these extra luxuries are worth the cost installers will demand.
+However, this will depend on just what you’d like installed.
 Anyone should be able to describe the specification they’re looking for in their fitting to fitters, though the majority don’t think about this until the time has come and gone…

 Do keep in mind that, with products such as underfloor heating and heated towel rails, your heating costs can expect to rise.
 Whether it’s worth it is up to you, though we personally think it is!
 Lots of bathroom kits will include luxuries such as these, so a typical job may vary in price according to whether it’s part of a larger package.

-The price of a typical job is around £310 to £370, whilst installing underfloor heating or other luxuries takes around 3 to 5 hours.
+A typical job costs around £310 to £370, whilst installing underfloor heating or other luxuries takes around 3 to 5 hours.

 Revamping your Entire Bathroom Suite

 This goes back a little to the start of our article.
 We know that Britons often dish out between £4000 and £4500 on an entirely fresh bathroom, with all the work involved.
-This, however, will depend on whether you’ll want to fit bathroom amenities and extra luxuries, as well as the size of your bathroom.
+This, however, will depend on whether you’ll want to fit bathroom amenities, extra luxuries, and the size of your bathroom.

 What does the price depend on?